Amos Mansdorf: Early and personal life

-Mansdorf grew up in Ramat HaSharon, a small city north of Tel Aviv, and is Jewish.
+Mansdorf grew up in Ramat HaSharon, a small city north of Tel Aviv, and is a Jew.
 All four of his grandparents had emigrated from Poland to Israel in the 1930s.
 His father Jacob is a chemical engineer, and his mother Era is a teacher.
 He started playing tennis when he was 10 years old.
 He trained at the Israel Tennis Centers.
 He lives in Herzlia, Israel.

 Tennis career

 1980s

 In 1983 Mansdorf won the Asian Junior Championship in Hong Kong.
-That same year he turned professional, and started his mandatory Israeli army service.
+That same year he turned professional, and started his mandatory Israeli military service.
 During his service he played at the demonstration event of the 1984 Summer Olympics in Los Angeles, and lost in the first round.
 He reached the quarterfinals at both the 1984 US Open and Canadian Open Juniors.

 Immediately after completing his service, in November 1986 he beat World # 5 Henri Leconte 6–2, 6–7, 6–3, in Wembley, United Kingdom.
 He won his first tour singles title later that month at Johannesburg, beating World # 10 Andrés Gómez 6–4, 6–4 in the quarterfinals, and defeating American Matt Anger in the final.

 His career-high singles ranking was World No. 18 (achieved in November 1987), the highest ever for any male Israeli tennis player.
 His second singles title came in 1987 in his hometown of Ramat Hasharon.
 In the semifinals he beat World # 6 Jimmy Connors, 7–6, 6–3, and in the finals he beat World # 12 Brad Gilbert, 3–6, 6–3, 6–4.

 The third title was in January 1988 at Auckland.
 In March he beat World # 4 Boris Becker, 6–4, 6–4, in Orlando.
 In October that year he won the biggest title of his career at the Paris Open (now part of the Tennis Masters Series).
 He faced the World # 1 Mats Wilander, but the Swede retired before the tournament began.
 Mansdorf beat Aaron Krickstein and Jakob Hlasek, two top 10 players, on his way to the final.
 He beat Gilbert in the final in straight sets, 6–3, 6–2, 6–3.